GreenTransition/gtwc2026.github.io/_pages/submission.md

 ## Paper Submission

-** The submission of papers and abstracts is by email to Dr. Sotiris Lycourghiotis at slykour@eap.gr **
+** The submission of papers and abstracts is by email to greentransition@gtwc.net **

 ### Important Dates AoE